gmitt98/credit-risk-classification/README.md

 | weighted avg | 0.99  | 0.9  | 0.99  | 15508  |

-* Machine Learning Model 2:
+* Machine Learning Model 2: Logistic Regression with Resampled Data
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Results: This model improves on the first with a better F1 score

 |   | precision  | recall  | F1 score  | support  |